patrick22414/patrick22414/README.md

 ## I'm currently ...

 - A MSc student studying Advanced Computing at King's College London, about to graduate in Jan 2022.
 My master's dissertation is **_Multi-Agent Cooperation in Hanabi with Policy Optimisation_** ([repo](https://github.com/patrick22414/hanabi_project)), supervised by Dr Josh Murphy.
 - I graduated from Sun Yat-Sen University, Guangzhou, China in 2020.
-My bachelor's thesis is about **computer vision on a drone** ([repo](https://github.com/patrick22414/drone-projects)), supervised by Dr. D. J. Lee at Brigham Young University, Utah, US.
+My bachelor's project is **_Vision-based Autonomous Aerial Object Capturing and Chasing with UAVs_** ([repo](https://github.com/patrick22414/drone-projects)), supervised by Dr. D. J. Lee at Brigham Young University, Utah, US.

 ## I have worked on ...